Seafari Adventures Curaçao boat tour — frequently asked questions

 What should I bring on a tour?+

-We recommend swimwear, a towel, reef-safe sunscreen, sunglasses, and a hat.
-Snorkel gear, drinks, beer, cocktails, and snacks are all included.
-Bring an underwater camera if you have one!
+Swimwear, a towel, reef-safe sunscreen, sunglasses, and a hat.
+Snorkel gear, drinks, beer, our signature cocktail, and food are all included.
+Bring an underwater camera if you have one — the Tugboat Wreck and the turtles at Playa Piskadó photograph beautifully.

-Absolutely!
-Children aged 4 and up are welcome on our tours.
-Life jackets are available in all sizes, and our crew is trained in safety.
-Kids love the turtles at Playa Piskado and the beach stops.
+Yes — children aged 4 and up are welcome.
+Life jackets are available in all sizes, the crew is trained in safety, and the leeward-coast snorkel sites are calm and shallow.
+Kids especially love the green turtles at Playa Piskadó and the beach stops at Kokomo and Kleine Knip.

 What happens if the weather is bad?+

 Safety always comes first.
-If conditions are too rough, we reschedule your trip to a safer date or provide a full refund.
-Curaçao lies outside the hurricane belt, so bad-weather days are rare.
+If conditions are too rough, we reschedule to a safer date or provide a full refund — no questions asked.
+Curaçao lies outside the Atlantic hurricane belt and bad-weather days are rare; in over a decade of operations we cancel only a handful of tours per year.

 Are your tours cruise-ship friendly?+